Olentangy River: Geography

 The Olentangy River rises in Morrow County approximately 2 mi (3.2 km) southeast of Galion, near Blooming Grove, flowing through Galion and northwest towards Bucyrus, where it then turns south and flows through Eastern Marion County, Ohio (where it is still locally known as the Whetstone River) before flowing south into Delaware County.
+The Delaware Dam creates the Delaware Lake there.
+The Ohio Department of Natural Resources maintains a wildlife area and the Delaware State Park on the shores of the lake.

-The river continues southward towards the communities of Delaware, Powell, Worthington, and the village of Riverlea, before reaching Columbus and the campus of Ohio State University, before joining with the Scioto River in downtown Columbus.
+The river continues southward towards the communities of Delaware, Powell, Worthington, and the village of Riverlea, before reaching Columbus, beginning with Clintonville and flowing through Old North Columbus, the campus of The Ohio State University, and the historic complex of neighborhoods to the south before merging with the Scioto River in the Arena District at location known as Confluence Park.
+The River’s western waterfront forms the right-of-way for the majority of SR 315.
+The original alignment of that route is known as Olentangy River Road, and some points north of the Columbus Outerbelt, where a freeway alignment was never built, still go by that name.

 The Delaware State Park Reservoir, also known as Delaware Lake, was constructed along the Olentangy River in 1951.
 The reservoir is located 5 miles north of the city of Delaware, and was built by the U.S. Army Corps of Engineers for flood control purposes.
 On 13 January 2005, Delaware Dam was nearly overtopped.
 The water level came within less than 1 foot of the top of the dam, requiring the main spill gates to be opened before it began dropping.

 The Olentangy River is the primary source of drinking water for much of Delaware County.
 Both the City of Delaware and Del-Co Water Company, the supplier of drinking water to most of rural Delaware County (and other communities beyond), draw the majority of their water supplies from the Olentangy system.

 Twenty-two miles of the Olentangy have been designated a State Scenic River by the Ohio Department of Natural Resources, Division of Natural Areas & Preserves.

 Variant names

 The Olentangy River has also been known as Keenhongsheconsepung, Oleutangy, Whetstone Creek, Whetstone River, and Whitestone Creek.

+A tributary is called Whetstone Creek.